weihua916/imsat/README.md

 `calculate_distance.py` can be used to calculate the perturbation range for Virtual Adversarial Training [2].
 For MNIST dataset, we have already calculated the range.

 ## Reference ##
 [1] Weihua Hu, Takeru Miyato, Seiya Tokui, Eiichi Matsumoto and Masashi Sugiyama.
-Learning Discrete Representations via Information Maximizing Self Augmented Training.
+Learning Discrete Representations via Information Maximizing Self-Augmented Training.
+In ICML, 2017.
 Available at http://arxiv.org/abs/1702.08720

 [2] Takeru Miyato, Shin-ichi Maeda, Masanori Koyama, Ken Nakae, and Shin Ishii.
 Distributional smoothing with virtual adversarial training.
 In ICLR, 2016.